 While radio technology has largely moved beyond the need for the simplicity and high signal-to-noise ratio of CW/Morse code, it persists in certain applications.
 In addition to ham radio operators calling each other, it’s used by certain types of navigational beacons to exchange identifying information.
 It’s also used by ships and shore stations to send and receive weather messages over extremely long distances.

 One radio frequency, 8345 kHz, is often used by the Russian Baltic Sea fleet to send and receive CW transmissions from naval headquarters in Moscow and other Russian bases.
-Using a software defined radio— and with the right timing, knowledge of Morse code, and a bit of luck — users can tune into this frequency and hear the messages sent between the ships and shore.
+Using a software defined radio2 — and with the right timing, knowledge of Morse code, and a bit of luck — users can tune into this frequency and hear the messages sent between the ships and shore.

 While there are a few types of messages sent on this frequency, weather reports contain the most information.
-While the majority of each weather message is fairly technical, containing details about sea state, salinity, cloud cover, and so on, each message also includes information about the ship’s location, speed, and heading.
+While the majority of each weather message is fairly technical, containing details about sea state, salinity, cloud cover, and so on, each message also includes information about the ship’s location, speed, and heading3.
 The transmissions are sent to headquarters a few times per day and therefore provide ample opportunities to track the positions of these ships.

-In fact, two of these radio watchers, TJ (@te3ej) and Nils (@DO6AN), caught reports on 8345 kHz from five separate Russian vessels spread over thousands of miles, from locations as varied as the coast of Spain, the English Channel, and Novaya Zemlya, Russia (though the majority were from the North Sea and Baltic Sea).
+In fact, two of these radio watchers, TJ (@te3ej) and Nils (@DO6AN)4, caught reports on 8345 kHz from five separate Russian vessels spread over thousands of miles, from locations as varied as the coast of Spain, the English Channel, and Novaya Zemlya, Russia (though the majority were from the North Sea and Baltic Sea).